 Your actual surgical time is typically one hour after your arrival time.
-Soon after you have arrived, your child will be given pajamas and you and your child will be escorted to our surgical holding rooms which are equipped with videocassettes, video games, toys, a television and other diversional items.
+Soon after you have arrived, your child will be given pajamas, and you and your child will be escorted to our surgical holding rooms which are equipped with video games, toys, arts and crafts, and other diversional items.

 Although we recommend that valuables be left home, lockers are available for your use.
 You are encouraged to bring special items from home which will make your child feel secure, such as a special blanket or stuffed animal.

 You and your child will be given bracelets to wear while you're at the hospital.
 It's important to wear them until you go home.
 The bracelet (blue in color) will also get you out of the parking lot at a reduced cost.